Purpose of the Grant Program

 Tampere is the third largest city in Finland and the largest inland center in the Nordic countries.

 Tampere is one of the three most rapidly developing regions in Finland.
-It is a center of leading-edge technology, research, education, culture, sports and business Year after year, the City of Tampere comes first in image surveys comparing the largest cities in Finland.
+It is a center for leading-edge technology, research, education, culture, sports, and business.
+Year after year, the City of Tampere comes first in image surveys comparing the largest cities in Finland.
 It is also the most attractive city among Finns who plan on moving.
-Tampere is home to more than 220,000 people.
-The Greater Tampere Area, which comprises Tampere and its neighboring municipalities, has a population of almost half a million.
-Find more information at Visit Tampere.
+Tampere is home to 240,000 people.
+The Greater Tampere Area, which comprises Tampere and its neighbouring municipalities, has a population of almost half a million.

-The application period for the academic year 2020-2021 ends on September 16, 2019.
+The application period for the academic year 2024-25 has ended!

-NOTE: July is traditionally a summer vacation month in Finland and responses to inquiries be delayed.
+NOTE: Late June, July and early August are traditionally summer vacation months in Finland and responses to inquiries may be delayed.
 Applicants are advised to contact the Finnish host institution well ahead of time to solicit an invitation letter for their application.

 Ms. Minna Haka-Risku

-Fulbright Finland Foundation
+What Makes the Fulbright Finland Foundation Programs Unique?